roshmadosh/medium_clone/README.md

 **EDIT**: Making it a blog post app instead as it's a more trivial use-case for GraphQL.
 Users can comment on posts and reply to comments.
 May add push notifications feature.

+**EDIT**: Making it a Medium clone, trying to emulate their text editor.

 Stack:
 - **NextJS**
 - **urql** (client-side GQL)